rossgovo/ai-context-tooling/README.md

 - `--directory`: Path to the directory containing files.
 - `--files`: List of individual file paths.
 - `--recursive`: (Optional) Recursively include files from subdirectories when a directory is specified.
+- `--ignore`: (Optional) Ignore files or directories matching this pattern.

 ### Example Outputs